ericbulloch/kwmd/write_ups/flow.md

 ```

 I cut out some of the output to show some of the important parts of this scan.
 There are a lot of good things happening with this scan.
 Nmap is guessing the operating system, doing a traceroute and discovering the service and version number for ports 22 and 80.
 Based on the services that are running from the results I now move on to the next segment.

+### UDP Scan

+If there are no ports open from the original TCP scan that I mentioned above, I'll try a UDP scan.
+A full UDP scan is significantly slower than a TCP scan.
+Here is the command I use for a UDP scan:

+`nmap -p- -sU -Pn -T5 -v target.thm`

+This command is the same as the original known machine ip address scan command above except the `-sU` option has been added to let nmap know I want a UDP scan instead.